himark1977/himark1977.github.io/contact.md

 ---
 layout: page
 title: Contact
-permalink: /Contact/
+permalink: /contact/
 ---

 Have a question?
-Feel free to send an email to [b]contact@adrianavramescu.eu[/b]
+Feel free to send an email to **contact@adrianavramescu.eu**

-For business inquiries, please contact me at [b]business@adrianavramescu.eu[/b]
+For business inquiries, please contact me at **business@adrianavramescu.eu**